Last Updated on June 2, 2021 by Lamudi

 What it is: This is a non-binding letter submitted by the buyer to express his or her intent to buy the property.
-This document must indicate the key transaction details such as the price, amount of initial deposit, period for due diligence (a specified length of time wherein the buyer evaluates the property to see if it is fit to purchase), and mode of payment, among others.
+This document must indicate the key transaction details such as the price, amount of initial deposit, the period for due diligence (a specified length of time wherein the buyer evaluates the property to see if it is fit to purchase), and mode of payment, among others.

-A Letter of Intent must be kept simple, and must have a reasonable deadline for the seller to sign and agree to the terms set.
+A Letter of Intent must be kept simple and must have a reasonable deadline for the seller to sign and agree to the terms set.

 What it is: This document, once signed, means the seller agrees to the terms and cannot offer the property to someone else; it will have to be taken off the market.

 Note, however, that the Reservation Letter will also indicate the end date of the property’s reservation and the validity of the reservation fee.
 Usually, the down payment and relevant documents must be submitted within 30 days after the reservation fee is paid.
 Failure to do so will make the property available to other potential buyers.